Ottovsky/keep-open-deleted/README.md

 ### PoC for https://github.com/kubernetes/kubernetes/issues/83107
-Simple program to check if the issue in question can cause a k8s worker to fail.
+Simple program to check if the issue 83107 can cause a k8s worker to fail.

 Compile with
 ```bash